-Kevin Barnhill is the Chief Technology Officer for Smart Companies.
-Responsible for overseeing all technical aspects of the company.
-Kevin studied Computer Science, Statistics and Psychology at University of Central Florida and recently earned an MBA with a Finance concentration from Florida Gulf Coast University.
-Kevin has consulted on software development best practices to the many fortune 1000 organizations including: GE, IBM, Chrysler, Citibank, Chase Manhattan, Morgan Stanley, Merrill Lynch, Western Digital, Countrywide, NASD, U.S. Coast Guard, First Citizens National Bank, Bank of the Sierra, Coulter, OCWEN, Sprint-PCS, Bausch Van Heusen, CBIS, ComSat, Bauch & Lomb, Harris, City of Anahiem and Consolidated Edison Power.
-He started the Orlando SQL Windows, Naples Dot.NET Developer's Groups the Southwest Florida Regional Technology Partnership.
-When he’s not compressing time on major projects, he’s having fun with his family, developing algorithmic equity trading systems, pushing Microsoft .NET to limits so advanced they seem to be magic, building analog and digital electronic devices, kayaking, fishing, cycling, hiking or sailboat racing.
-Microsoft MSC 4.0, VC++, C#, SQL Server, TFS, .NET, .NET Compact Framework, XNA, Unity 3D, DirectX, Netduino and Robotics Studio.
+Kevin studied Computer Science and Statistics at University of Central Florida and earned an MBA with a Finance concentration from Florida Gulf Coast University.
+Kevin has consulted on software development best practices to the many fortune 1000 organizations including: GE, IBM, Chrysler, Citibank, Chase Manhattan, Morgan Stanley, Merrill Lynch, Western Digital, Countrywide, NASD, U.S. Coast Guard, First Citizens National Bank, Bank of the Sierra, Coulter, Sprint-PCS, Phillips Van Heusen, CBIS, Bauch & Lomb, Harris, City of Anahiem and Consolidated Edison Power.
+He started the Orlando SQL Windows, Naples Dot.NET Developer's Groups, and the Southwest Florida Regional Technology Partnership.
+When he’s not compressing time on major projects, he’s developing algorithmic equity trading systems, pushing Microsoft .NET to limits so advanced they seem to be magic, building analog and digital electronic devices, reading, cycling, hiking or sailing.
+Skills: Agile, Lean, C++, C#, F#, R, SAS, SQL, Unity 3D, Arduino, Netduino and Raspberry Pi.

-Stephen Craig is currently an Associate Manager in Chico’s Digital Commerce Creative Operations Department.
-Currently managing all Chico’s brand web projects and emarketing creative.
-He has a proven track record leading and managing multiple projects and clients simultaneously.
+Stephen Craig is currently a Senior Project Manager for Chico’s FAS Marketing Services and Operations Department.
+The primary objective of this position is to lead the cross brand Project Management team to centralize, define and standardize processes and deliver marketing campaigns and initiatives on time and on budget.
 He has demonstrated the talents of developing and inspiring diverse production teams consisting of artistic and technical personnel within the Video Game and Animation industries.
 Previous employers were n-Space Inc. and Walt Disney Feature Animation.
-Video Game credits: “Marvel Ultimate Alliance II – Wii”, “Tron Evolution – Battle Grids – Wii” and the companies first iphone game “Golf Cart Ranger”.
+Video Game credits: “Marvel Ultimate Alliance II – Wii”, “Tron Evolution – Battle Grids – Wii” and the company's first iphone game “Golf Cart Ranger”.
 Animation Credits: Mulan, Tarzan, Dinosaurs, Lilo & Stitch, Brother Bear, Curious George.
-After serving as a member of the Programs Committee, Stephen has taken on the position of Chairperson in 2012.
+Former Programs chairperson establishing and managing all SWFRTP monthly events.
 Stephen is a graduate of Ohio University in Athens, Ohio.
 He has a Bachelor’s degree in Telecommunications and minored in TV & Film Production.
 Stephen is also an accomplished cyclist, runner and triathlete and has raised over $20,000 for charities by participating in cycling, running and triathlon events.

 Gabriel de Paz

-Gabriel de Paz is the Vice President of Financial Systems in the Information Technology Organization at 21st Century Oncology.
+Gabriel de Paz is the Vice President of Business Systems in the Information Technology Organization at 21st Century Oncology.
 21st Century Oncology is the premier provider of cancer care services across multiple modalities, the largest radiation oncology provider and one of the largest groups of urologists in the U.S. For more than 30 years, 21st Century Oncology has been committed to providing state-of-the-art, academic quality radiation therapy and other cancer treatments in a patient-centric setting focused on continuous innovation.
-Gabriel has worked at 21st Century Oncology since November 2008 specializing in the areas of Financial Applications, Revenue Cycle operations, and onboarding and support of over 100 medical practices covering more than 300 locations across 15 states and 7 countries.
+Gabriel has worked at 21st Century Oncology since November 2008 specializing in the areas of Financial Applications, Revenue Cycle operations, and onboarding and support of over 175 medical practices covering more than 400 locations across 17 states and 7 countries.

 Prior to joining 21st Century Oncology, Gabriel worked as a Director of Development in the Research and Development division for Medical Manager Corporation, WebMD Practice Services, Emdeon Practice Services, and Sage Healthcare where he led the development of Intergy, the company’s flagship practice management product.
 Gabriel started his career as a Systems Engineer at Martin Marietta Information Systems where he developed Shop Floor Control applications to support the manufacturing data collection processes.
 Gabriel received a Bachelor of Science degree in Computer and Information Sciences from the University of Florida.